Nose Piercings: Guide & Images

 The second big rule of aftercare for nose piercings is that you need to clean them at least twice a day.
 If you can find the time to clean them out more than that, that might not be a bad idea, especially if you develop an infection or a bump on the skin.

-So at the very minimum of twice a day, you should soak your piercing site with a solution you make out of 8 ounces of hot water and one-fourth teaspoon of sea salt.
+At the very minimum, you should soak your piercing site with a solution twice a day.
+You make it out of 8 ounces of hot water and one-fourth teaspoon of sea salt.

 Alternatively, you can buy ready-made piercing aftercare sprays/solutions which are specifically created to help heal your new piercing as quickly and efficiently as possible.